C.J. Cron Player Props: Rockies vs. Dodgers

 C.J.
 Cron At The Plate

-- Cron is hitting .223 with nine doubles, six home runs and 10 walks.
+- Cron has nine doubles, six home runs and 10 walks while hitting .231.

-- Cron has picked up a hit in 59.5% of his 37 games this season, with multiple hits in 16.2% of those games.
+- Cron has picked up a hit in 23 of 38 games this season, with multiple hits seven times.

-- In 29.7% of his games this year, Cron has had at least one RBI.
-He's picked up more than one in 10.8% and driven in three or more of his team's runs in two contests.
+- In 12 games this year (31.6%), Cron has picked up an RBI, and in four of those games (10.5%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- In 14 of 37 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 39.5% of his games this year, with two or more runs scored in 13.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.